Interstate 95 in South Carolina: Route description

 For the most part, the 199 mi drive is fairly benign, passing through the pine forests, farmlands, and blackwater streams and swamps of the Atlantic Plain.
 As the route travels north, it moves inland from coastal cities such as Hardeeville and inland to cities such as Darlington.
 However, a few landmarks do exist to break up the monotony.
 Crossing from the south from Georgia just over the Savannah River bridge, motorists are greeted to an elaborate gateway of sabal palmettos into the state of South Carolina.
 The Juanita M. White Crosswalk also exists between exits 18 and 21.
 A flyover on twin high-spans over Lake Marion provides an unexpected scenic break in the center of the highway's length.
-The old US Highway 15 (US 15)/US 301 bridge runs along the west side of I-95 and is used for recreational purposes.
+The old US 15/US 301 bridge runs along the west side of I-95 and is used for recreational purposes.
 Moving further north and out of the Palmetto State, the North Carolina state line is prominently marked by the South of the Border amusement complex at the US 301/US 501 exit.
 Local traffic parallel to the Interstate uses a combination of US 17 and US 17 Alternate (US 17 Alt.) from the Georgia state line north of Savannah to Walterboro, US 15 from Walterboro to Santee, and US 301 from Santee to South of the Border.
 In addition, I-95 shares a number of concurrencies, or multiplexes, with three of these US Highways at various stretches in South Carolina.